College Prep for Juniors and Seniors

-COLLEGE PREP FOR JUNIORS AND SENIORS
+COLLEGE PREP FOR JUNIORS AND SENIORS 2024 - 2025 FOR JUNIORS AND SENIORS

 2 MATCH YOUR INTERESTS & SKILLS WITH POTENTIAL CAREERS

-• Participate in activities that match your career interests such as school clubs, community service, job shadowing, internships, and part-time jobs. • Get involved in a career academy or coursework if available at your school. • Use Reality Check at EducationQuest.org to determine if your potential career choice will provide the future lifestyle you desire.
+• Get involved in a career academy or coursework if available at your school. • Use Reality Check at EducationQuest.org to determine if your career choice will pay enough to fund your desired lifestyle.

 1

-RESEARCH COLLEGES Start by asking your school counselor for college-search advice and resources.
-Here are other things you can do: • Talk to admissions representatives. • Use College Profiles at EducationQuest.org to match colleges with your interests. - Another good resource is BigFuture.collegeboard.org/find-colleges . • Attend a college fair in your area. • Explore the websites of colleges that interest you.
-1 Follow the steps on pages 2-4 to find colleges that fit your interests.
+RESEARCH COLLEGES Here’s how to get started: • Talk to admissions representatives. • Use College Profiles at EducationQuest.org to match colleges with your interests. - Another good resource is BigFuture.collegeboard.org/find-colleges . • Attend a college fair. • Explore the websites of colleges that interest you.

 WHAT DO WE MEAN BY COLLEGE? ?
 College can mean any type of education beyond high school, including: